Joy-boyyy/Gallery-App/README.md

 # Gallery-App
-Gallery App: with multiple images using them we cans elect our desired image to be seen
+Gallery App: with multiple images using them we can select our desired image to be seen